rzalamena/server-utils/README.md

 On OpenBSD or others OSes using PF you might use the \<table\> functions to achieve the same.

+## ban-address.sh

+Adds the specified address to a ban list that can be run as a shell script.

 # Special thanks to ipdeny.com